 Thank you for your interest in writing for desiringGod.org.
-This short article will hopefully answer some of your questions.
+We hope this short article will answer some of your questions.

-As for formatting, please send us a Word document with one space between paragraphs and no indenting.
+As for formatting, send us a Word document with one space between paragraphs and no indenting.
 Keep it simple by using a Times New Roman font, 12 point.
 Feel free to add section headings every three-to-five paragraphs, if you like.
-And be sure to add a short bio of three sentences at the beginning (and please include your Twitter handle).
+Please type out, in full, Bible references: (Psalm 16:11), not (Ps.
+16:11).